PlanTL-GOB-ES/NegEx-MES/README.md

 That is, they contradict, partially or totally, the term.
 Therefore, they allow to determine the degree of uncertainty that a term has with respect to the phrase in which it appears.

-Distinguishing these different degrees of modification can be very useful, for example, to assign a specific weight to the terms according to the negation words that co-occur with them.
+Distinguishing these different degrees of negation can be very useful, for example, to assign a specific weight to the terms according to the negation words that co-occur with them.
 For example, a weight of 0.25 could be assigned to the terms co-ocurring with (1), 0.50 to those co-ocurring with (2), 0.75 to those co-ocurring with (3), and 0.85 to those co-ocurring with (4).